bluebird75/luaunit/doc/index.rst

 ---------------------------------
 * switch from X11 to more popular BSD license
 * add TAP output format for integration into Jenkins.
 See `Output formats`_
-* official repository now on github
+* official repository now on GitHub

 New in version 1.3 - 30.
 Oct 2007